-Many anthropologists and archeologists use sophisticated tools and technologies in their work.
-Although the equipment used varies by task and specialty, it often includes excavation and measurement tools, laboratory and recording equipment, statistical and database software, and geographic information systems (GIS).
-Technology is integral to modern research and fieldwork and the use of new technologies is rapidly expanding in the field.
+Although the equipment used by anthropologists and archeologists varies by task and specialty, it often includes excavation and measurement tools, laboratory and recording equipment, statistical and database software, and Geographic Information Systems (GIS).

 Archeologists examine, recover, and preserve evidence of human activity from past cultures.
 They analyze human remains and artifacts, such as tools, pottery, cave paintings, and ruins of buildings.
 They connect their findings with information about past environments to learn about the history, customs, and living habits of people in earlier eras.

-A growing number of anthropologists perform market research for businesses by studying the demand for products by a particular culture or social group.
+A growing number of anthropologists perform market research for businesses, studying the demand for products by a particular culture or social group.
 Using their anthropological background and a variety of techniques—including interviews, surveys, and observations—they may collect data on how a product is used by specific demographic groups.

 Many people with a Ph.D. in anthropology or archeology become professors or museum curators.
 For more information, see the profiles on postsecondary teachers, and archivists, curators, and museum technicians.